Complete Patent Applications

-In Australia, a complete application application may be filed in the form a standard patent application or an innovation patent application.
+In Australia, a new complete patent application may be filed in the form a standard patent application.
+It is noted that new innovation patent applications can no longer generally be filed.
 Innovation patent applications are discussed separately here.
-The text below relates to standard complete patent applications only.
+The text below relates to standard complete patent appwlications only.

-Additionally, when a complete standard patent application is filed directly overseas, for example filing a complete standard patent application in the US or China, claiming priority from an earlier filed provisional patent application, we generally refer to these applications as convention applications.
+Additionally, when a complete/standard patent application is filed directly overseas, for example filing a standard patent application in the US or China (standard patents in the USA are called “utility patents”), claiming priority from an earlier filed provisional patent application, we generally refer to these applications as convention applications.
 This is because these applications rely on an international convention to claim the priority date of the provisional patent application.

-Our comments below are focussed on Australian law.
-However, it is worthwhile to keep in mind that most jurisdictions, such as the US and China, have similar requirements.
+Our comments below are focused on Australian law.
+However, it is worthwhile to keep in mind that most jurisdictions, such as the US and China, have generally similar requirements.

 Inventive step is a little more complex – but basically requires your invention, as claimed in the patent, to include a feature or combination of features which are considered to be non-obvious to a person skilled in the relevant field of technology.
 In assessing inventive step, more than one prior art document may be combined, to assert that an invention lacks an inventive step.

 In practice, it is often found that if your invention is novel and includes at least some advantage or function which is different to the prior art then there is a good chance the invention will be considered to exhibit an inventive step.
-However, if you feel your invention really is more of an incremental improvement then you may wish to consider an innovation patent which requires a lower threshold of inventiveness.
+However, if you feel your invention really is more of an incremental improvement then you may wish to consider alternative IP rights such as a registered design.